How To Create A Bad-Ass (And Cohesive) Brand

 On to today's exercise...

-Step 1: On page 2 of your workbook (seriously, go download it) write down your why once more and then break it down into the two categories from last weeks exercise.
+Step 1: Write down your why once more and then break it down into the two categories from last weeks exercise.
 We will be dissecting each part of your why to discover a true-to-you brand style that will have your customers shutting the front door and holding the phone at the same time.

 Step 2: We'll start by dissecting your passion first.
-At the top of page 3 write down the passion portion of your why.
-Then, mindlessly start creating a web of associated words that relate to your why.
+Write down the passion portion of your why, then, mindlessly start creating a web of associated words that relate to your why.
 In each bubble, write down words that directly relate to the word(s) above it.
 The more words you write the more obscure your descriptive words will become (that's good, I promise!) and this will help you find a brand style.
-(Repeat this step on page 4 for the change you want to evoke in your industry)
+(Repeat this step for the action portion of your why)

 If you need a little inspo, my webs look like this: